-- 1. Any agency's managers or supervisors

-- 2. The agency's affirmative action officer

-- 3. An agency's human resource office

-- 4. Agency management, up to and including the agency head
+- Any of the agency's managers or supervisors. - The agency's affirmative action officer. - The agency's human resource office. - Agency management, up to and including the agency head.

-If the report concerns an agency head, the complainant may contact Minnesota Management and Budget's Office of Equal Opportunity, Diversity, and Inclusion.
+If the report concerns an agency head, the complainant may contact Minnesota Management and Budget's (MMB's) Deputy Commissioner of Enterprise Employee Resources.